Njong392/Njong392/README.md

 <br>

 <h2 align="center">About me</h2>
-<p align="center">College undergrad, swimiing her way through tech.
+<p align="center">College undergrad, swimming her way through tech.
 Improving my frontend skills day by day, one step at a time.
 When I'm not coming up with (not so)
 ground breaking ideas, I also enjoy writing.</p>

 <br>